 While you could fish flies for trout with a general-purpose 6 or 7-foot fishing rod, a longer rod that is designed for river fishing is often better because the longer rod provides extra height off the water which allows you to keep your line up and off the water during a drift and that allows you to control your presentation better.

 The longer rod also acts as a better shock absorber when fishing for trout on light leaders.

 I might use a 7-foot rod in very small creeks that are less than 6 feet wide but for most rivers and creeks over 6 feet wide, I prefer a rod over 8 feet long.
 My go-to rod size on trout rivers over 20 feet is a 12-foot rod but a 9 to 11-foot rod will work too.

 I have an entire page on the best float rods with a chart that will help you choose the best rods for the type of river and type of fish you will be fishing.
-I will have a page dedicated to the Best Trout Rods – Coming Soon
+Check out Best River Fishing Trout Rods.

 Got A Question About This Fish Flies With Spinning Gear Article

-That concludes my post and I hope it helps you fish flies with spinning gear better.
+That concludes my article, I hope it helps you fish flies with spinning gear better.
 If you have any questions about fishing flies with spinning gear or you have any ideas or tips about fishing with flies with spinning gear just leave them in the comments section below.